 - Ensure that medical appointments are made outside of school time.

-- Avoid trivial absence such as, ‘buying new shoes’.
-This would not be accepted as a reasonable absence.
+- Avoid trivial absence such as, ‘buying new shoes’ or ‘celebrating a birthday’; this would not be accepted as a reasonable absence.

 - Holidays should not be taken in school time.
 Holidays will not be authorised during term time and a Fixed Penalty Notice will be issued by Swindon Borough Council.

-- Respond to school letters or telephone calls regarding attendance and punctuality.
+- Respond to school letters, emails or telephone calls regarding attendance and punctuality.

-- Contact your child’s Year Leader if you are experiencing difficulty in getting your child into school, or attend our weekly Attendance Clinic for parents/carers where you can meet one of our Education Welfare Officers.
-Attendance Clinics take place every Wednesday between 9am-10am at Main Reception.
+- Contact your child’s Year Leader if you are experiencing difficulty in getting your child into school.

 Under Section 44 of the Education Act 1996, parents and carers are legally required to ensure their child attends school every day.
 Lawn Manor Academy aims to ensure that pupils receive a full-time education that maximises opportunities for each pupil to reach their true potential.